KaynPanda/build-your-own-x-in-python/README.md

 * [**Python**: _JSON Decoding Algorithm_](https://github.com/cheery/json-algorithm)
 * [**Python**: _Build your own Git plugin with python_](https://joshburns-xyz.vercel.app/posts/build-your-own-git-plugin)

-## Contribute
+## Contribute to the Codecrafters repo:
 * Submissions welcome, just send a PR, or [create an issue](https://github.com/codecrafters-io/build-your-own-x/issues/new)
 * Help us review [pending submissions](https://github.com/codecrafters-io/build-your-own-x/issues) by leaving comments and "reactions"

-## Origins & License
+## Origins & License (this is a fork!)

 [![CC0](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

-This repository is the work of [many contributors](https://github.com/codecrafters-io/build-your-own-x/graphs/contributors).
+The Codecrafters repository is the work of [many contributors](https://github.com/codecrafters-io/build-your-own-x/graphs/contributors).
 It was started by [Daniel Stefanovic](https://github.com/danistefanovic), and is now maintained by [CodeCrafters, Inc.](https://codecrafters.io) To the extent possible under law, [CodeCrafters, Inc.](https://codecrafters.io) has waived all copyright and related or neighboring rights to this work.